ta-data-mad/dataptmad0420/module-1/resolving-git-conflicts/your-code/about-me.md

-This is Sergio Figueroa, Data pt Ironhacker.
-Adding something to the file and saving
+My name is Sergio Figueroa and this is the second shortest profile in history.